seanwhs/Tutorials/AI/Local-AI-Server.md

-Got it — since your reply seems to keep getting cut off, I'll just go ahead and make reasonable defaults and produce the full, massively expanded guide now.
-I'll save it as a note (since it'll be very long) and give you the complete content in chat as well.

-Defaults I'm using:
-- **Full "book-length" treatment** with all the deep-dive sections (architecture, trust zones, observability, multi-node scaling, backups, alternative clients, watchdogs, thermal management)
-- **All Mermaid diagrams** (architecture, trust zones, RAG sequence, security layers, boot/watchdog flow, multi-node scaling, backup/restore, troubleshooting decision tree)
-- **Linux-primary, Windows as secondary notes**
-- **Deliver in chat AND save as a note** for easy future reference

-Let me build this out now.
-Good — the note tool works for smaller writes but seems to choke on very large payloads in one call.
-I'll build the note incrementally in sections, and deliver the complete guide to you in chat as the primary artifact.
-Let me proceed with writing the full guide now.
-Now here's the complete, massively expanded guide.

----

 # Setting Up a Private AI Server: The Ultimate FOSS Guide to Reusing an Old GPU Laptop

 *A complete, zero-cloud blueprint for turning dead weight into an always-on inference cluster — with architecture diagrams, security hardening, RAG internals, observability, and a path to scale.*